The User Testing Field Guide

 As designers, you might experience time constraints, budget limitations or dry spells in other resources.

-That’s why introducing varied user testing methodologies can present you with quick wins, that help you bridge the gap between your product and end-user and might end up saving your user experience.
+That’s why introducing varied user testing methodologies can present you with quick wins, that helps you bridge the gap between your product and end-user and might end up saving your user experience.

 A guide to moderated user testing